ZekeFarkas/Wordle-CommandLine/README.md

 # Wordle-CommandLine
-Command line version or Wordle game, based on https://www.powerlanguage.co.uk/wordle/
+Command line version of Wordle game, based on https://www.powerlanguage.co.uk/wordle/

 ## Issues:
 - Uses termcolor to have colored text for python, but does not work in all python shells